DC23/dnd-csv-to-tex/README.md

 ## Input File Format

-See `example.csv` for a full example of a pipe-separated input file, and `example.tex` for the output from that file.
+See the sample files in `csv/` for input file examples, and `example.tex` for a minimal example of using the generated tex files to create a document.

 ### Embedded Options